 For lovers of history and ancient architecture, Montpellier is the perfect destination for your French language holiday.

-A young and city
+A young and dynamic city

 Montpellier’s university tradition endures to this day; it continues to host students from all over France and around the world.
 A quarter of the city’s population are students, which makes for a vibrant ambiance with plenty of cafés, bars, theatres and concert halls.

 As Montpellier is also an important cultural city, several international dance, theatre and music festivals take place here.
 Not to mention the countless free lectures, book launches and exhibitions which you can attend every day, keeping up to date with them thanks to La Gazette de Montpellier.
 This is yet another fantastic opportunity for immersive French learning in France, after classes have finished for the day.

 A sun-kissed city, a Mediterranean atmosphere